-We’ve put together a list of anti-bullying week activities for teachers to run which are suitable for high school and college environments.
+We’ve put together a list of anti-bullying lesson plans, assemblies and activities for teachers to run which are suitable for secondary schools.

 Did you know that statistically, 1 in 2 young people are bullied?
 If you are being bullied, you absolutely are not alone.

 Schools & Colleges

 We provide a range of new and innovative interventions and training programs aimed at tackling prejudice-based bullying.

 As a parent, it can be hard to talk to your child about bullying.
 We provide advice on how to approach and tackle the situation.